No 'red flags': Gabby Petito's dad speaks out on daughter's disappearance

 “You would think someone would want to cooperate with (police) if you love them and you call them your fiancee.
 That just makes sense to me.
 But you know, I guess he had a different idea,” he said.

-In the meantime, Joe Petito hopes people keep Gabby at the top of their minds and continue to circulate photos of her.
-He also encouraged recent travelers to scour their photos for photos that may include Gabby.
+Joe Petito said he hopes people keep Gabby at the top of their minds and continue to circulate photos of her.
+He also encouraged recent travelers to scour their photos for photos that may include her.

+Gabby Petito is 5 feet, 5 inches tall and weighs about 110 pounds.
+She has blonde hair, blue eyes and several tattoos, including one on her finger and forearm that reads “let it be.”

 Latest News